What are the Threats to the Rainforests?

 Sometimes land is cleared so that it can be replanted with valuable cash crops such as the oil palm plant, which produces palm oil.
 It can also be used as a biofuel instead of petrol or diesel.
-Indonesia produces 90% of the world's palm oil and aims to double its production by 2020.
+Indonesia and Malaysia together produce more than 80 percent of the world’s palm oil.
 Palm oil production is such a huge business in Malaysia and Indonesia that the latter has gained the title of “World’s Fastest Rainforest Destroyer” in the Guiness Book of World Records!

 Valuable trees are harvested and the rest are burnt to clear the land for the farming of palm oil.
 As the soil’s fertility does not last forever, the people at the head of logging companies avoid bankruptcy by buying up new areas of forest.
 Burning the trees and the peatlands beneath them is highly polluting (see below) although the ash improves the soil’s fertility before planting.